usuaero/MachUpX/docs/source/creating_input_files.md

 >>>Can be "linear" or "nonlinear".
 The lifing-line equations are solved first by solving a linear approximation and then improving the result using the full nonlinear equations and Newton's method.
 The linear approximation is reasonably accurate for high aspect ratio lifting surfaces at low angles of attack.
 Defaults to "linear".
 >>
 >>**"convergence" : float, optional**
 >>>Threshold for convergence of the nonlinear solution.
-The nonlinear solver is considered complete once the square root of the sum of the squared residuals falls below this threshold.
+The nonlinear solver is considered complete once the norm of the residuals falls below this threshold.
 Defaults to 1e-10.
-Not necesary for linear solver.
+Has no effect on the linear solver.
 >>
 >>**"relaxation" : float, optional**
 >>>Relaxation factor for applying the calculated correction at each iteration of the nonlinear solver.
 A value of 1.0 applies the full correction.
 Defaults to 1.0.
-Not necesary for linear solver.
+Has no effect on the linear solver.
 >>
 >>**"max_iterations" : int, optional**
 >>>Maximum number of iterations for the nonlinear solver.
 Defaults to 100.
-Not necesary for linear solver.
+Has no effect on the linear solver.
 >
 >**"units" : string, optional**
 >>Specifies the unit system to be used for inputs and outputs.
 Can be "SI" or "English".
 Any units not explicitly defined for each value in the input objects will be assumed to be the default unit for that measurement in the system specified here.
+All outputs will be given in this unit system.
 Defaults to "English".
 >
 >**"scene" : dict**
 >
 >>**"atmosphere" : dict, optional**
->>Specifies the state of the atmosphere the aircraft exist in.
->>
+>>>Specifies the state of the atmosphere the aircraft exist in.
+If this dictionary is empty, the aircraft is assumed to be at sea-level in a standard atmosphere.
+If you take the time to specify these keys, you can put your aircraft anywhere, even on Mars!
+Note that while viscosity and speed of sound are specified here, they will have no effect on computations unless the airfoil section properties are given as functions of Mach and Reynolds numbers.
+However, for many applications, it is appropriate to ignore Mach and Reynolds effects.
+>>>
 >>>**"rho" : float, array, or string, optional**
 >>>>If a float, the atmospheric density is assumed constant.
 If an array is given, this is assumed to be either a density profile or a density field.
 MachUp will interpret a 2 column array as a profile where the first column is heights and the second column is densities.
 A 4 column array is a field where the first three columns are the position in earth-fixed coordinates and the fourth column is the density.
 MachUp will linearly interpolate these data.
 These arrays can alternatively be stored as a csv file, in which case, this value should be the path to the file.
 NOTE: Since MachUpX uses earth-fixed coordinates for position, altitude values should be negative (i.e. 1000 ft above sea level would be -1000 ft).
 >>>>
->>>>The following standard profiles can also be specified:
+>>>>If "rho" is a string, it is assumed the density is determined using an analytically defined atmosphere profile.
+The following profiles can be specified:
 >>>>
->>>>>"standard"
+>>>>>"standard" - Standard atmosphere profile.
 >>>>
 >>>>Defaults to density at sea-level.
 >>>>
 >>>**"V_wind" : vector, array, or string, optional**
 >>>>If a vector is given, this is assumed to be the wind velocity vector given in earth-fixed coordinates which is constant throughout the scene.
 If an array is given, this is assumed to be either a wind profile or a wind field.
 MachUp will interpret a 4 column array as a velocity profile where the first column is heights and the last three columns are velocity components in earth-fixed coordinates.
 A 6 column array is a field where the first three columns are positions in earth-fixed coordinates and the fourth through sixth columns are velocity components in earth-fixed coordinates.
 These arrays can alternatively be stored as a csv file, in which case, this value should be the path to the file.
+Defaults to no wind.
 >>>
+>>>**"viscosity" : float or string**
+>>>>*Kinematic* viscosity of the atmosphere.
+If a float, the viscosity is assumed to be constant.
+If a string, it is assumed the viscosity is determined using an analytically defined atmosphere profile.
+The following profiles can be specified:
+>>>>
+>>>>>"standard" - Standard atmosphere profile.
+>>>>
+>>>>Defaults to standard viscosity at sea-level.
+>>>
+>>>**"speed_of_sound" : float or string**
+>>>>Speed of sound in the atmosphere.
+If a float, the speed of sound is assumed to be constant.
+If a string, it is assumed the speed of sound is determined using an analytically defined atmosphere profile.
+The following profiles can be specified:
+>>>>
+>>>>>"standard" - Standard atmosphere profile.
+>>>>
->>>>Defaults to no wind.
+>>>>Defaults to standard speed of sound at sea-level.
 >>>
 >>**"aircraft" : dict**
 >>>Lists the aircraft to be placed in the scene.
 At least one must be specified.
 Please note that MachUpX is able to model interactions between multiple aircraft within the limitations of lifting-line theory.
 It is assumed the user understands these limitations and will use MachUpX appropriately.
 If importing more than one aircraft, simply repeat the following keys: